googleapis/google-api-python-client/UPGRADING.md

 In addition, discovery documents will no longer be retrieved dynamically when you call  `discovery.build()`.
 The discovery documents will instead be retrieved from the client library directly.
+As a result of caching the discovery documents, the size of this package is at least 50 MB larger compared to the previous version.

 For users of public APIs
 ------------------------